WANNA CREATE AMAZON SELLER CENTRAL ACCOUNT? HERE IS A GUIDE.

 If you are the manufacturer of the products, then you can take up this plan and sell the products as a wholesale business to amazon.

-An added advantage in this plan is, Amazon will take care of your product listing, fulfillment, and shipping of the products.
+An added advantage of this plan is, Amazon will take care of your product listing, fulfillment, and shipping of the products.
 If they run out of stock they order more.

 Things to get ready before creating a Seller Account :